18F/join.tts.gsa.gov/pages/positions/USDC-Deputy Director.md

 - Experience leading a cross-functional team that provides or supports delivery of modern technology or digital product(s), platform(s), or service(s).
 - Experience building relationships and alignment with customers and/or stakeholders.
 - Creates, implements or facilitates a marketing or communication strategy for a government audience or public sector audience

-Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.

-For each job on your resume, provide:

-- the exact dates you held each job (from month/year to month/year or “present”)
-- number of hours per week you worked (if part time)

 ## How To Apply